-Term of the Meeting Date Discussions and Resolutions 12 th Meeting of 21 st Term 2021/03/25 1.
-Approved the 2020 employee compensation issues and the amount of Manager staff compensation.
-2. Approved the 2020 Director's remuneration rate and amount.
-Approved the 2020distributing remuneration amount of Non-independent Directors.
-4. Approved the 2020distributing remuneration amount of independent Directors.
-5. Approved the proposal for 2020 "Evaluation and Judgment on the Effectiveness of Internal Control in the "Judgment Table of Components of Internal Control System".
-6. Approved the proposal of the "Internal Control System Declaration".
-Approved 2020 consolidated financial statements, individual financial statements, and business reports.
-8. Approve the proposal for distribution of 2020 profits.
-Approved the 2021 appointment of the certified accountant, certified accountant's remuneration, and accountant's independence assessment.
-Approved amendments to some provisions of "Rules for the Election of Directors".
-11. Approved the proposal for the re-election of the next board of directors.
-12. Approved the proposal to convene the 2021 shareholders' meeting.
+Term of the Meeting Date Discussions and Resolutions 4 th Meeting of 22 st Term 2022/03/30 Approved the 2021 employees' compensation issues and the amount of Manager staff compensation.
+Approved the 2021 Director's remuneration rate and amount.
+Approved the 2021 distributing remuneration amount of Non-independent Directors.
+Approved the 2021 distributing remuneration amount of independent Directors.
+Approved the proposal for 2021 "Evaluation and Judgment on the Effectiveness of Internal Control in the "Judgment Table of Components of Internal Control System".
+Approved the proposal of the 2021 "Internal Control System Declaration".
+Approved the proposal of the 2021 "Internal Control System Declaration".
+Approved the proposal for distribution of 2021 profits.
+Approved the 2022 appointment of the certified accountant, certified accountant's remuneration, and accountant's independence assessment.
+Approved of the amendments to Articles of Incorporation.